 The bindings and buckles that keep your feet in place vary tremendously from one model to the next.
 To get the best fit, bring the boots you plan on wearing with your snowshoes when trying on different models.
 You want to make sure that the bindings fit snug around your foot and aren’t going to slip.

 If the mountains are calling, look for snowshoes with heel lifts or climbing bars that will keep your heels lifted when ascending a steep slope to give your calves a bit of a break.

 A good pair of snowshoes should be lightweight, ergonomic, durable, portable and easy to take on and off (especially for beginners).

-To make sure that you get exactly what you are looking for, ask one of our in-store sales-staff for help and try on as many pairs as your heart desires!
+To make sure that you choose the right snowshoes, ask one of our in-store sales-staff for help and try on as many pairs as your heart desires.